 Group day ticket which is valid for up to 5 people travelling together.
 Otherwise these are largely similar to day tickets.
 These tickets often represent great value for money if you’re travelling in groups of 3 or more.

-The German public transport network runs on an honesty principle, meaning that there are no station barriers as are commonly found in other countries, for example on the London Underground and Paris Metro.
+The network of public transportation in Germany runs on an honesty principle, meaning that there are no station barriers as are commonly found in other countries, for example on the London Underground and Paris Metro.

-There is nothing physically stopping you from boarding a bus, tram or train without a valid ticket (although buses may only allow passengers through the front door at night and the driver may ask you to show a ticket upon boarding).
+There is nothing physically stopping you from boarding a bus, tram or train without a valid ticket (although buses may only allow passengers through the front door, and the driver may ask you to show a ticket upon boarding).

 Getting caught is not much fun though.